Fashion is a tough industry.

 It’s simple.
 Straight to the point.
 No fluff.

-The pop-up has a call to action telling users to join the newsletter along with the benefit.
+The pop-up has a call to action telling users to join the newsletter along with the benefits.
 And, that is being the first to shop and discover Versace’s latest collections.

 GQ outfit callout